-The Structures II course is designed to build upon the previous Structures I course.
+Structures II course is designed to build upon the previous Structures I course.
 This course combines the design aspects of wood, steel, and concrete structural materials.
 Students will design beams, columns, plates, and slabs; and investigate other design considerations including shear, deflection, and bearing.
-With given information, students will design for these members using formulas and appropriate tables.
+Students will also learn how to create a structural framing plan and design the lateral load resistance elements for seismic and wind loading.
 Three credit hours